gildas-lormeau/zip.js/tests/fidelity/README.md

    zip.js always mirrors extra fields.
 2. Compression level bit flags (bits 1-2) on stored entries: Info-ZIP `-9` keeps the flags when it falls back to store; zip.js only sets them for deflate.
-3. DOS times rounded up: Info-ZIP rounds the mtime up to the next 2-second boundary (including fractional seconds) while the extended timestamp keeps the floored value;
-   zip.js derives both fields from `lastModDate` by truncation.
-Only observable when a 0x5455/NTFS field exposes the exact mtime.
+3. DOS timestamp skew, observable only when a 0x5455/NTFS field exposes the exact mtime:
+   - Rounding: FIXED — zip.js now rounds the DOS time up to the next 2-second boundary, matching Info-ZIP, 7-Zip, ditto and GitHub (it previously truncated, a minority behavior).
+Archives written by older zip.js versions with odd-second mtimes are now the unreproducible ones.
+   - Timezone: the DOS field is writer-local wall-clock time; archives written in another timezone (GitHub zipballs, Internet Archive uploads) cannot be reproduced unless the harness runs with the writer's TZ.
 4. Populated local CRC/sizes together with bit 3: Info-ZIP fills the local header even when it writes a data descriptor; zip.js zeroes those fields per APPNOTE 4.4.4.
 5. ZipCrypto without a data descriptor (7-Zip): zip.js always sets bit 3 for ZipCrypto